clemencegoh/auction-house/backend/README.md

 - `ts-morph` not needed for code-first approach => must explictly install it if using schema-first.
 - List of validation annotations from class-validation for inputs can be found here https://github.com/typestack/class-validator#validation-decorators
+- Wasted my time doing this manually but should have used `nest g resource <resource>` instead to generate boilerplate code.

 ## Architecture